 Parameter Name System_Unit Applies To All units.
 Format Unsigned Byte (number ranging from 0 to 255).
-Default Setting 0 Description This parameter is used to set a unit address for serial communication, and is only used if SYSTEM_COM_MODE is set to PacketMode or V77Mode. respond to the data.
+Default Setting 0 Description This parameter is used to set a unit address for serial communication, and is only used if SYSTEM_COM_MODE is set to PacketMode or V77Mode.
+If a packet is directed to a specific unit address, only units set to that address will respond to the data.
 More than one display may use the same address.
 In PacketMode the full range of addresses from 0 to 255 is available, each representing an individual and unique unit address.
 In V77Mode a restricted range of addresses from 0 to 99 is available.
 A unit address of 0 means that addressing is not being used.
 A unit address of 1 to 98 represents an individual unit address, allowing up to 98 displays to be individually addressed in a network.
 A unit address of 99 means the display will show avery set of data it receives regardless of the transmitted address.
 Note that the 87 series display automatically converts single digit unit addresses in this parameter to the two digit format used by 77 series displays.

 Parameter Name System_Group

 Applies To All units.

 Format One to eight items from the following nine choices:

 GroupNone

 Group1

 Group2

 Group3

 Group4

 Group5

 Group6

 Group7

 Group8

 Default Setting GroupNone

-Description This parameter is used to set up group addresses for displays communicating with

-SPP, thus it is only used if SYSTEM_COM_MODE is set to PacketMode.
+Description This parameter is used to set up group addresses for displays communicating with SPP, thus it is only used if SYSTEM_COM_MODE is set to PacketMode.

-In to eight diaplay groups can be get up, and each diaplay can belong to any group

-by to eight display groups can be set up, and each display can belong to any group

-display will not reasond to peakets with any group address with one execution (a

-transmitted group address of 0 is a broadcast to all units, regardless of what the

-internal address of each display is set to)
+Up to eight display groups can be set up, and each display can belong to any group from no groups (GroupNone) to (Group8).
+When GroupNone is selected the display will not respond to packets with any group address with one exception (a transmitted group address of 0 is a broadcast to all units, regardless of what the internal address of each display is set to).

-internal address of each display is set toj.

-Groups are useful when it is desirable to address both individual displays and groups

-of displays or when it is desirable to address displays in various combinations of
+Groups are useful when it is desirable to address both individual displays and groups of displays, or when it is desirable to address displays in various combinations of groups.

-aroups

-grouper

 A transmitted group address can refer to any combination of these groups.
-The way

-this is accomplished is that each group is represented by one bit in an eight bit

-binary number.
-Since an eight bit binary number can range in value from 0 to 255, it

-is this range of numbers which can be transmitted as the group address (in ASCII).
+The way this is accomplished is that each group is represented by one bit in an eight bit binary number.
+Since an eight bit binary number can range in value from 0 to 255, it is this range of numbers which can be transmitted as the group address (in ASCII).

 To communicate with only group 4 you would transmit 8 as a group address.
-To

-communicate with only group 7, you would transmit 64 as a group address.
-To

-transmit to both groups 4 and 7, you would add together 8 + 64 and transmit 72 as

-the group address.
+To communicate with only group 7, you would transmit 64 as a group address.
+To transmit to both groups 4 and 7, you would add together 8 + 64 and transmit 72 as the group address.

-Examples Group4 will set the display to respond to packets with a group address value with the

-3 rd bit set (8 to 15, 24 to 31 248 to 255).
+Examples Group4 will set the display to respond to packets with a group address value with the 3^{rd} bit set (8 to 15, 24 to 31 248 to 255).